marqo-ai/terraform-provider-marqo/README.md

 - `tofu apply` - creates or updates the resources in your account
 - `tofu destroy` - deletes the resources in your account

-See the [Opentofu documentation](https://opentofu.org/docs/intro/) for more information on how to use Opentofu.
+See the [OpenTofu documentation](https://opentofu.org/docs/intro/) for more information on how to use OpenTofu.

 ## Overview of Features